mariniej/Systemikon/Track-INTERACT/README.md

 # Systemikon/INTERACT
 This folder contains code (written in R) for the protein-protein interaction gene-pair annotation track.
 # Introduction
-The interact track uses protein interaction data to annotate a list of genes with pairwise interactions
+The interact track uses protein interaction data to annotate a list of genes with pairwise interactions, and outputs results in a gene-to-gene format.
 #Libraries
 This function requires the iRefR package to be downloaded.
 There are three dependencies: igraph, graph, and RBGL.
 The igraph dependency is resolved by CRAN, but graph and RBGML come from BioConductor.